thetechdude124/Born-Again-NNs-From-Scratch/README.md

 $$ \sigma(z_i) = \frac{e^{\frac{z_{i}}{T}}}{\sum_{j=1}^K e^{\frac{z_{j}}{T}}} \ \ \ for\ i=1,2,\dots,K $$

-Now, if we apply an arbitrarily high temperature to our previous distribution: (*these values are just for demonstration purposes and NOT REAL!*)
+Now, if we apply an arbitrarily high temperature to our previous distribution: (*note that values are just for demonstration purposes and not real*)

 <center>